maxime-vds/restaurant-css-framework/README.md

 # Technologies used
--HTML
+- HTML
--Boostrap
+- Boostrap

 # Features
--Responsive design : the website is optimized for viewing on small, medium and large screens.
+- Responsive design : the website is optimized for viewing on small, medium and large screens.

 # Tech